iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 ### Bundle

-A bundle can simply be represented as an array of transactions.
 As bundles are final, they shouldn't be modifiable outside of the scope of the bundle module.

+A bundle can simply be represented as an array of transactions:

 ```rust
 struct Bundle {
     transactions: Vec<Transaction>
 }
 ```

+And its implementation should only allow to retrieve transactions:

 ```rust
 impl Bundle {